nedbat/scriv/docs/configuration.rst

 - A prefix of ``file:`` reads the setting from a file.

-- A prefix of ``literal:`` reads a string literal from a source file.
+- A prefix of ``literal:`` reads a literal data from a source file.

 - Value substitutions can make a setting depend on another setting.